 Black Crows tout the Atris as their flagship model, and perhaps more surprisingly, as their quiver of one.
-That mystical 'one ski quiver' requires, if nothing else, versatility, which is not the first thing that springs to mind when one sees a 108mm-waisted ski.
+That mystical 'one ski quiver' requires, if nothing else, versatility, which is not the first thing that sprung to mind with the initial incarnation of the Atris at 108mm underfoot.

 But context is everything.
 In the world of Black Crows - a world inhabited mainly by freeriders and non-conformists - 'versatility' perhaps means occasional forays into groomed ski resorts.
 Anyway, to the mere mortal, this ski is not as versatile as Black Crows thinks it is, but we're going to judge it on its freeride merits.